Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            8d.
 CEA  CTA-608 and CTA-708 Specified in 11.4 [[!MPEG4-30]]
              Caption data is embedded in SEI messages in video track ccea
+    9. The btrt SHOULD be used to signal the average and maximum bitrate in the sample entry box

 ## Requirements for Timed Metadata ## {#timed_metadata}